 7. The Industrial Equipment Division of John Deere was officially established in 1958, although Deere had been doing business in that industry for decades.
 The Deere factory in Dubuque, Iowa rolled out the first industrial-yellow crawler tractors designed specifically for industrial applications.

 8. There have been eight variations of the official John Deere trademark logo.
 In fact, the leaping deer design was altered several times before arriving at the modern green and yellow image.

 9. In 1998, the company hit a historic financial landmark when it hit $1 billion in sales.
 This was a first not only for John Deere but for the entire agricultural equipment industry.

 10. John Deere and Company started out as a manufacturer of farm tractors.
 It now produces equipment for multiple industries, including agriculture, residential, golf and sport, commercial construction, forestry, government and military, and landscaping.

 Of the many fascinating things there are to know about John Deere and Company, we found these to be the most noteworthy.
 Can you think of any other John Deere facts, information, or little-known details that could be added to this list?
-If so, we would love to hear from you.
+If so, we would love to hear from you in the comments below.